swcarpentry/git-novice/_extras/guide.md

     You still have to `git add` and `git commit` after this.
 This is particularly useful when working with binary files.

+*   Keep in mind that depending on the Git version used, the outputs for `git push` and `git pull` can vary slightly.

 ## [Open Science]({{ page.root }}/10-open/)

 ## [Licensing]({{ page.root }}/11-licensing/)